ManticoreGamesInc/platform-documentation/src/tutorials/collaboration_overview.md

 ### Cloud Drives

 Because Core maps are fairly small and easy to compress and send, they can easily be shared in cloud drives like [Dropbox](https://www.dropbox.com/), [OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage) or [Google Drive](https://drive.google.com/drive).
 The challenge with this is making sure that creators are always working on the most recent version of the project, as well as not overwriting other people's changes, but for a small team, this can be one of the easiest solutions.
+Just make sure that you and your partners are not trying to write to the same files at the same time.
+It is not recommended to have your Core project directory set to a folder inside of a shared cloud drive, and write to it directly from Core, as it is difficult or impossible to guarantee that edits will not collide.

 ### VSCode Liveshare